hate-alert/DE-LIMIT/README.md

 ### Blogs and github repos which we used for reference :angel:
 1. Muse embeddding are downloaded and extracted using the code from [MUSE github repository](https://github.com/facebookresearch/MUSE)
-2. For finetuning BERT this [blog](https://mccormickml.com/2019/07/22/BERT-fine-tuning/)  by Chris McCormick is used and we also referred from [Transformers github repo](https://github.com/huggingface/transformers)
+2. For finetuning BERT this [blog](https://mccormickml.com/2019/07/22/BERT-fine-tuning/)  by Chris McCormick is used and we also referred [Transformers github repo](https://github.com/huggingface/transformers)
 3. For CNN-GRU model we used the original [repo](https://github.com/ziqizhang/chase) for reference

 ### Todos
 - [ ] Upload the our models to [transformers community](https://huggingface.co/models) to make them public
+- [ ] Add arxiv paper link.
 - [ ] Create an interface for **social scientists** where they can use our models easily with their data
 - [ ] Create a pull request to add the models to official [transformers repo](https://github.com/huggingface/transformers)

 #####  :thumbsup: The repo is still in active developements.
 Feel free to create an issue !!  :thumbsup: